subscriptions-project/swg-js/docs/contributions-flow.md

     response.complete().then(function() {
       // The payment is fully processed.
       // Some websites would update their UI
-      // if content had been unlocked at this point.
+      // at this point if content was unlocked.
     });
   });
 });